kebuhcah/sveltekit-website/src/lib/posts/languages/amharic-arabic-hebrew-parallels.md

 I'm still far from conversational in Amharic, but at this point I am able to read the alphabet quite well and have a good grasp of the grammar.
 Since Amharic is much less studied than either Arabic or Hebrew, I've occasionally been asked to explain just how similar it really is to its more famous relatives.
 This post is basically a cheat-sheet for the next time I'm in that situation.

+<aside class="right">Tigrinya note</aside>

 (Note: this article will be most enjoyable if you have at least A2 knowledge of Arabic or Hebrew.
-[Wikipedia Link])
+A quick overview of what <a href="https://en.wikipedia.org/wiki/Amharic" target="_blank">Amharic</a> is, and the overall <a href="https://en.wikipedia.org/wiki/Languages_of_Ethiopia" target="_blank">language situation</a> in Ethiopia, could also be helpful.)

 ## What's in a name?